LauraJeanWheeler/DBS_on_beta_oscillations/README.md

 ### Beta Power Extraction and Normalization
 - **Beta Power Extraction**: Beta power (13-32Hz) was extracted per channel per epoch using Welch's method for spectral density estimation.
 - **Normalization**: The extracted beta power was normalized per epoch by dividing it by the total power between 0-300Hz.

+## Statistical Analysis

+All statistical analyses were conducted using Python, employing the following packages:
+- **pandas**, **statsmodels**, **JMP**, **FINN**

+### Data Frame Construction
+- **Data Organization**: A data frame was created for each electrode, containing relevant variables such as power, movement, stimulation, clinical score, patient ID, and file ID.
+- **Dynamic Loading**: Channels identified as noisy were excluded from the data frame during analysis.

+### Statistical Modeling and Analysis
+- **ANOVA Modeling**: A 3-way ANOVA was performed to analyze the effects of movement, stimulation, and clinical score on beta power.
+- **Topoplot Visualization**: The mean normalized beta power for each electrode was visualized as a topoplot, with significance values adjusted for multiple comparisons using a threshold of α = 0.01.